Israeli aircraft strike, PM accuses world of ignoring Gaza rockets

 Political analysts in Gaza said the Salafis hoped the prospect of the collapse of Hamas's ceasefire with Israel, after a 50-day war nearly a year ago, would pressure the group to free the men.

-Israel said Hamas bore overall responsibility for any rocket attacks from the enclave of 1.8 million Palestinians.
+Israel said that as the dominant force in the Gaza Strip, Hamas bore overall responsibility for any rocket attacks from the enclave of 1.8 million Palestinians.

 Netanyahu seized on the strikes to launch his own attack against international criticism of his right-wing government's policies toward the Palestinians and its opposition to a burgeoning nuclear deal between world powers and Iran.